-The Little Carpathians are covered by a dense, mostly deciduous forest, so within the last two months, they completely changed from browns to saturated greens.
+The Little Carpathians are covered by a dense, mostly deciduous forest, so between March and May, they completely changed from browns to saturated greens.

 Then there are the ruins of the St. Catherine of Alexandria's Franciscan Church from the 17th century, and of that anti-aircraft missile base that I mentioned in my previous post.

 Some remains aren't as apparent as those structures, tho.
 A good portion of the ridge is reshaped by the extraction and processing of ores.
 Going off the path can reveal some impressive old mines.

 Aside from the reminders of the past; there are cool structures from the present too:

 Staying on the road allows to appreciate the forest itself, fascinating in any weather:

 And when the threes occasionally make room for outlooks, they are spectacular.

 If you followed this blog for a while, you already know my favourite way to explore the hills..

 While bike might not be the best for sightseeing, cycling actually reveals loads about some of the local realities in a much more engaging way than reading Wiki.
 Geology, for example.

 In Scotland, I was used to conditions where it was rare to spot dust on the trails, and the peaty soil had an oily touch.
 If one went riding in a white T-shirt, no matter the detergent, it never got white again.
 Around Bratislava, on the other hand, it is hard to find mud.
 The soil here is dry and hard as concrete, which translates into a beyond-belief amount of grip.
 I'm still getting used to it, but I already handled some of the turns at a pace that would, in Scottish conditions, lead me to a disaster of epic proportions.
 One can follow the curves like on rails; the tyres just take it.
 It is unreal!